last updated 19/02/2018

 More Sophisticated Chips?

 What about your top of the line super expensive chip that employs multi-point fuel adjustment, fuel mapping adjustment based on throttle position, boost adjustment, timing adjustment and exhaust gas temperature compensation?
 Unfortunately these chips can’t escape the laws of physics.
 More power means more stress and more stress means increased risk of failure.
-Different brands will use extravagant wording like “sophisticated mapping techniques,” “extensive research and development” and “optimized injection timing” etc but they are not special.
+Different brands will use extravagant wording like “sophisticated mapping and tuning techniques,” “extensive research and development”, “optimized injection timing” and “supa dupa ultimate supreme” but they are not special.
 Fancy chips simply dump more fuel into the motor, same as cheap chips.
 They just have more flexibility in the fuel mapping and have a few different ways of adding the extra fuel (and air).
 Fancy chips may also employ techniques to reduce the risk of limp mode, fault codes and engine check light.
 This is by adjusting inputs to the engine management system so it does not flag some sort of parameter correlation fault.
 It does not change how the chip develops more power nor does it change the effect on failure rate.

 Whether a chip adds more fuel by increasing fuel rail pressure or whether it increases boost or whether it increases injector pulse time, it’s not really relevant.
 Each vendor will say their method is the best.
 Any method increases failure rate.

 An expensive chip will probably reduce the risk of very large increases in failure rate if you are going for large power gains.
 For example the fancy chip may reduce how much extra fuel it adds when coolant temperature or exhaust gas temperature get dangerously high, or know to limit fuel addition at certain boost and rpm values where overfueling could be an issue.
 A cheap chip might keep adding more fuel until the engine suddenly fails.